-Portion/Yield:Makes about 40 bite size doughnuts or 12 large doughnuts
+Portion/Yield:Makes about 40 bite-sized doughnuts (or 12 large doughnuts)

-Doughnuts could be described as devils food; you simply just can’t get enough of them.
-Or shall I say that’s my excuse!
-These little numbers are small and one bite size, for that reason I left them unfilled, however you can make this batch into large doughnuts it will give you about 12 and then fill them with a filling of your choice.
+Doughnuts could be described as ‘devil’s food’ because you simply can’t get enough of them… or at least that’s my excuse anyway!
+These tasty little gems are small and bite-sized and for that reason I leave them unfilled, but you can make this recipe into large doughnuts (it will make about 12, if you prefer, but you’ll need to increase the cooking time a bit) and then fill them with a filling of your choice.

-I have used fresh yeast for this recipe however dried yeast could also be used.
-The taste of fresh yeast is my preference however ease of use and availability makes dried yeast just as appealing.
+I used fresh yeast for this recipe, but dried yeast granules could also be used.
+The taste of fresh yeast is my preference, but for ease of use and availability, dried yeast works just as well.

 Ingredients & Method

 - 250g strong white bread flour, plus extra for dusting